 A handshake indicates that we want to interact with the other person and our whole approach should give the same message.
 Take your left hand out of your pocket, maintain eye contact and smile, if appropriate.
 Introduce yourself, if this is the first time you’re meeting someone, or greet them by their name.

 6. Power game

 Your fingers should grip the other person’s palm and your handshake should be firm but not bone-crushing.
 In a business or political context, this entire ritual takes on a symbolic meaning so, unless you want to appear intimidating, don’t use your left hand to “cup” the handshake or pat the person’s shoulder.

 If you read our blog regularly, you know we always advise to think about cultural context.
 In Japan people may bow rather than shake hands and in the Arab world you should only initiate handshakes with people of your own gender.
 Although there may be some tolerance towards foreigners, a gentleman who finds himself in a different part of the world will make an effort to respect the social norms.

 8. Perfect ending

 A handshake should last no more than a few seconds, 3 according to most etiquette experts.
-Obviously you are not a kettle and you shouldn’t be on a timer but avoid lingering on unnecessarily.
+Obviously you’re not a kettle and you shouldn’t be on a timer but avoid lingering on unnecessarily.
 Withdraw your hand and either proceed to a meaningful conversation or part ways.

-This blog is part of a wider series on some of the most common pitfalls in a gentleman’s professional life.
-You may also want to read our blogs on exchanging business cards and making successful introductions.
-To make sure that you receive our weekly etiquette and style blog directly to your inbox every week, along with offers and our latest collections, do sign up to our newsletter!
+This blog is part of a series on some of the most common pitfalls in a gentleman’s professional life.
+You may also want to read our blogs on How To Exchange Business Cards and The Etiquette Tips For Making Successful Introductions.